nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_UPDATE.md

 ## More Parameters in SQL

 When the client performs a PUT request to change the values of a current row in your database, it will be sending the **ENTIRE** representation.
-Not just the one field that it wants to change.
+Not just the one field that it wants to change **unlike PATCH, which only requires the updated values**.

 Therefore, you must update each field for the resource based on what the client sends you since you can't possibly know what has changed.